huggingface/peft/examples/safelora/README.md

 # Safe LoRA

-The official code of Safe LoRA:the Silver Lining of Reducing Safety Risks when Fine-tuning Large Language Models
+The official code of Safe LoRA: The Silver Lining of Reducing Safety Risks when Fine-tuning Large Language Models

 ## Quick Start